 Between selecting furniture, experimenting with paint swatches, and positioning art, there are hundreds of small decisions that go into styling the perfect space.
-Even the slightest misjudgment, like hanging artwork too high or choosing paint in a gloss rather than matte finish, can have a surprising effect on a room.
+Even the slightest misjudgment, like hanging artwork too high or choosing paint in a gloss rather than a matte finish, can have a surprising effect on a room.

-Styling Dark Furniture in a Small Space
+Using Dark Furniture in Small Spaces

 Choosing the Wrong Rug Size

-The Mistake: Finding the perfect piece of art for your home is only half the battle, says interior designer Max Humphrey.
+Finding the perfect piece of art for your home is only half the battle, says interior designer Max Humphrey.
 A key mistake Humphrey notices is when art is hung too high or positioned in an obvious way.
 “I think it’s a mistake to be too precious about highlighting the placement of your art.
-Just because you spent some money on an artwork doesn’t mean it won’t still look awesome over a sideboard in the hallway with a lamp and a pile of books right in front of it,” he says.
+Just because you spent some money on artwork doesn’t mean it won’t still look awesome over a sideboard in the hallway with a lamp and a pile of books right in front of it,” he notes.

-The Fix: Position an artwork in an unexpected, subtle location and follow Humphrey’s hanging tip: “Eye level or so is a good starting point, and I always err on the lower side of that.”
+His suggestion?
+Position artwork in an unexpected, subtle location and follow Humphrey’s hanging tip: “Eye-level or so is a good starting point, and I always err on the lower side of that.”

-Following Design Trends
+Overdoing Design Trends

-The Mistake: Nate Berkus might be a leading industry voice when it comes to the hottest trends, but his number one tip for styling a truly unique space is to stop following fads.
+Nate Berkus might be a leading industry voice when it comes to the hottest trends, but his number one tip for styling a truly unique space is to stop following fads.
 “The mistake people make is that they’re often insecure.
 They look over their shoulder and listen to what everyone else is talking about instead of sitting down and asking, What do I really love?”
 Berkus tells MyDomaine.

-The Fix: Make it personal.
-Ask yourself, What does the space mean to me?
-What are the colors and textures I love, and what is the feeling that I want to have when I get home?
+Make your space feel personal.
+Ask yourself, "What does the space mean to me?
+What are the colors and textures I love, and what is the feeling that I want to have when I get home?"
 Push trends aside, and make design choices based on your personal aesthetic to create a space that you’ll love for years to come.

 Buying a Large Dining Table

-The Mistake: Designing your dream space often encourages you to make decisions based on an ideal lifestyle rather than reality.
+Designing your dream space often encourages you to make decisions based on an ideal lifestyle rather than reality.
 While the thought of constantly throwing long-table dinner parties and extravagant events might sound appealing, the reality is often quite different.
 If you live in a small apartment, Chicago-based interior designer Brooke Lang says to avoid buying a large dinner table unless you’re sure you’ll use it.
 “It’s a huge mistake to buy a large dining table with six to eight chairs.
-Every inch counts in a small space, so flexibility is key,” she says.
+Every inch counts in a small space, so flexibility is key,” she urges.

-Not Measuring a Room
+Not Measuring the Room

-The Mistake: If you’re prone to making décor decisions on a whim, interior designer Mikel Welch says, you might be making a vital error.
-Before making a purchase, Welch says, it’s important to gather the dimensions of each piece to form a plan: “One of the most common interior design mistakes people make is relying on the eye to measure a space.
+If you’re prone to making décor decisions on a whim, interior designer Mikel Welch says you might be making a vital error.
+Before making a purchase, gather the dimensions of each piece to form a plan: “One of the most common interior design mistakes people make is relying on the eye to measure a space.
 Instead of purchasing furniture pieces because it’s your favorite, consider the overall volume of the space.
 Measure every nook and cranny."
 Always map out your space before committing to décor.

-The Mistake: When it comes to getting more bang for your buck, Homepolish interior designer Ashlie Mastony says people often make the mistake of buying lots of inexpensive, small accents.
+When it comes to getting more bang for your buck, Ashlie Mastony says people often make the mistake of buying lots of inexpensive, small accents.
 It might seem counterintuitive, but she says it’s far more financially savvy to invest in one statement (and, yes, possibly expensive) accent instead.

-The Fix: “Find a piece you love, save up, take the plunge, and then build the whole room around it,” she says.
+Find a piece you love, save up, take the plunge, and then build the whole room around it.
 On a budget?
 “Hunt around on Craigslist to see if someone local is selling your dream sofa, or check out sites like Viyet or Chairish,” she recommends.

 Arranging Furniture Flush Against a Wall